Seborinos/NCutYX/cran-comments.md

 * I have run R CMD check on the NUMBER downstream dependencies.

 * FAILURE SUMMARY

+In the previous submission I had the following problem:

+  * checking DESCRIPTION meta-information ...
+WARNING
+    Dependence on R version '3.4.2' not with patchlevel 0

+I changed R (>= 3.4.2) to R (>= 3.4) in the DESCRIPTION.

 * All revdep maintainers were notified of the release on RELEASE DATE.